usc-isi-i2/datamart/query_api.md

 * Search by content query

 In _search by example_ the query engine finds other datasets that contain data similar to the given the example data.
-For instance, give columns of D3M Dataframe as example, the query engine returns datasets with similar columns.
+For instance, give columns of a D3M Dataframe as example, the query engine returns datasets with similar columns.
 In _search by metadata query_ the query engine searches metadata descriptions of the datasets, and in _search by content_ the query engine searches content of the datasets.